open-component-model/ocm-spec/doc/01-model/01-model.md

 In the Open Component Model, a *Component Version* is described by a *Component Descriptor*.
 It describes the resources, sources, and aggregated other Component Versions belonging to a particular Component Version.
 A Component Descriptor is stored in a yaml file following this [schema](https://github.com/open-component-model/ocm/blob/main/resources/component-descriptor-ocm-v3-schema.yaml).

 A component itself is described by a globally unique identity.
-Each component version is described be the identity of the component plus a version number following the [semantic versioning](https://semver.org) specification.
+Each component version is described by the identity of the component plus a version number following the [semantic versioning](https://semver.org) specification.

 Example: